 Will a VPN slow down my browsing or streaming in Edge?

 Yes, some speed loss is expected due to encryption and routing.
 The impact depends on server distance, protocol, and server load.
 Choosing nearby servers and a fast protocol like WireGuard typically minimizes slowdowns.
-Vpn one click not working: troubleshooting, fixes, and a comprehensive guide to reliable one‑click VPN connections

 Can I use VPN on Windows for all apps or just Edge?

 You can use a VPN system app to cover all apps, or a browser extension to cover only Edge.
 For comprehensive protection across your device, a system VPN is the safer route.
+Vmware edge gateway ipsec vpn 2026

 What is a kill switch and why do I need it?